20gem3/20gem3.github.io/designmanifesto.md

-# How I Learned to Design Ethically, Accessibly, and Effectively
+# Some Mistakes I Made, and How I Learned to Design Ethically, Accessibly, and Effectively

 At this point in my very short user-centered design career, I still would definitely not call myself an HCI expert.
 However, in the process of designing InterprArt, alongside Abby Miller and Maria Mejia, I have learned a lot about how to